Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Introduction

 The tensor product expansion of two triplets of this group is given by

-$\sgm$ is the smallest group which produces a complex sextet from the tensor product of two identical triplets as shown in Eqs.~(\ref{eq:tensor1}, \ref{eq:tensor2}).
+$\sgm$ is the smallest group that produces a complex sextet from the tensor product of two identical triplets as shown in Eqs.~(\ref{eq:tensor1}) and (\ref{eq:tensor2}).
 Note that the triplets of the continuous group $SU(3)$ also have the same tensor product expansion.
-In Ref.~\cite{Krishnan18}, we assigned the right-handed neutrinos to be a conjugate triplet,
+In Ref.~\cite{Krishnan:2018tja}, we assigned the right-handed neutrinos to be a conjugate triplet,

 In the Majorana mass term, two of these conjugate triplets couple to produce a conjugate sextet,